MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite_3/nn-dwrite_3-idwritefontfacereference1.md

 ---
 UID: NN:dwrite_3.IDWriteFontFaceReference1
 title: IDWriteFontFaceReference1
 description: Represents a reference to a font face.
-A uniquely identifying reference to a font, from which you can create a font face to query font metrics and use for rendering. tech.root: DirectWrite ms.date: 09/12/2019 ms.keywords: IDWriteFontFaceReference1, IDWriteFontFaceReference1 interface [Direct Write], IDWriteFontFaceReference1 interface [Direct Write],described, directwrite.idwritefontfacereference1, dwrite_3/IDWriteFontFaceReference1
+A uniquely identifying reference to a font, from which you can create a font face to query font metrics and use for rendering.helpviewer_keywords: ["IDWriteFontFaceReference1","IDWriteFontFaceReference1 interface [Direct Write]","IDWriteFontFaceReference1 interface [Direct Write]","described","directwrite.idwritefontfacereference1","dwrite_3/IDWriteFontFaceReference1"] tech.root: DirectWrite ms.date: 09/12/2019 ms.keywords: IDWriteFontFaceReference1, IDWriteFontFaceReference1 interface [Direct Write], IDWriteFontFaceReference1 interface [Direct Write],described, directwrite.idwritefontfacereference1, dwrite_3/IDWriteFontFaceReference1